ptgott/one-newsletter/ROADMAP.md

   - **e2e/e2e_test.go:834** run One Newsletter

   Instead of these calls, we should call `scrape.StartLoop` with a particular config.
   We can then remove the first `exec.Command` call from `TestMain`.

-  Note that `createAppConfig` adds a bunch of boilerplate to a userconfig.Meta.
-  This might be useful for our purposes!
-Rather than replacing all `createAppConfig` calls, change the function to return a `userconfig.Meta` with some defaults.
+Also use the new function signature for `createAppConfig` in these calls.

 ### Within this: next